 - Remove the WordPress Version

-Step 6 ) The following image Still need more speed? allows you to enable the following option.
+Step 6 ) The following image Need more speed? allows you to enable the following option.

-- Insert all CSS styles inline to the footer
+- Move all inlined CSS into the footer

 - Disable all above CSS options on mobile devices

-That is all you need to do to configure this very powerful plugin.
-Remember to make sure you carry out some testing before you enable some or all of the options and you save the settings.
+That is all you need to do to set up the general options.
+Remember carry out some testing before you enable some or all of the options.

-Note: In most cases you will not be able to enable all of the options.
+Note: In most cases you will not be able to enable all of the options above.

 I will be updating this tutorial from time to time.
 Make sure you come back for the latest updates.